Ilhan Omar

 Ilhan Abdullahi Omar (born October 4, 1982) is an American politician serving as the U.S. representative for since 2019.
+The district includes all of Minneapolis and some of its first-ring suburbs.
+From 2017 to 2019, Omar served in the Minnesota House of Representatives, representing part of Minneapolis.
 She is a member of the Democratic Party.

-Before her election to Congress, Omar served in the Minnesota House of Representatives from 2017 to 2019, representing part of Minneapolis.
-Her congressional district includes all of Minneapolis and some of its first-ring suburbs.
+Omar is the first Somali American in the United States Congress and the first woman of color to represent Minnesota.
+She is also one of the first two Muslim women (along with Rashida Tlaib) to serve in Congress.
+Her political opponents, including Donald Trump, have made derogatory comments related to her background.
+She has also received several death threats.

-Omar serves as deputy chair of the Congressional Progressive Caucus and has advocated for a $15 minimum wage, universal healthcare, student loan debt forgiveness, the protection of Deferred Action for Childhood Arrivals, and abolishing U.S. Immigration and Customs Enforcement (ICE).
+A progressive Democrat, Omar serves as deputy chair of the Congressional Progressive Caucus and has advocated for a $15 minimum wage, universal healthcare, student loan debt forgiveness, the protection of Deferred Action for Childhood Arrivals, and abolishing U.S. Immigration and Customs Enforcement (ICE).
 A frequent critic of Israel, Omar supports the Boycott, Divestment and Sanctions (BDS) movement and has denounced Israel's settlement policies and military campaigns in the occupied Palestinian territories, as well as the influence of pro-Israel lobbies in American politics.
-Her remarks regarding Israel and the influence of pro-Israel lobbies have led to accusations of antisemitism.
 In February 2023, the Republican-controlled House voted to remove Omar from her seat on the Foreign Affairs Committee, citing past comments she had made about Israel and concerns over her objectivity.

-Omar is the first Somali American in the United States Congress and the first woman of color to represent Minnesota.
-She is also one of the first two Muslim women (along with Rashida Tlaib) to serve in Congress.